 The Carolina Renaissance Festival, in Huntersville, North Carolina, is something we’ll look forward to going to each year now.
 Even though we are frequent travelers there’s eight weekend of Saturday and Sundays to attend so we know we’ll be able to make one day work every time!

 - Parking: There is plenty of parking on site, and it’s free, courtesy of our regional grocery store, Harris Teeter.
 (We recommend getting there first thing in the morning because the traffic to get into the lot builds up quickly.
 We spent over an hour trying to go two miles to get into the lot.)

-- PUB CRAWL: new for 2019 is a Pub Crawl option for guests aged 21 and over.
-We are guessing they’ll have it for 2021 too.
+- PUB CRAWL: new in 2019 was a Pub Crawl option for guests aged 21 and over and it’s back for 2021!
 From the site, “Take a comedic guided tour to 4 Festival pubs.
 Play games, toast your favorite Knight and enjoy fyne craft ale at each pub stop!
-Price includes admission, a souvenir pottery chalice, up close parking, reserved seats at the joust, four sample pours of craft ale and a toast by the Queen! $50 per person.
-Adults 21 and only.”
+Price includes admission, a souvenir pottery chalice, up close parking, reserved seats at the joust, four sample pours of craft ale and a toast by the Queen!” $55 per person.
+Adults 21 and only.

 - What’s the Carolina Renaissance Festival Address for GPS?
 16445 Poplar Tent Rd, Huntersville, NC 28078